Class-B Aggregate Exposure: 85% Fine Aggregate, 5-15% cement fines and coarse aggregate.

 The concrete on a new slab is softer and ideal for scoring.

-If floor is to be scored without borders that should happen before framing.
+If floor is to be scored without borders ideally that should happen before framing.

 Part II: After Dried in, Before Drywall

-To score the floors if the walls are framed, we can either score to a border or to the walls with a hand held tool to cut lines up to the walls - some change in the texture of the lines should be expected in this instance.
+If the walls are already framed, we can either score to a border or to the walls with a hand held tool to cut lines up to the walls.
+Some change in the texture of the lines should be expected in this instance.

 When using foam insulation, schedule floor and covering beforehand (that stuff sticks to concrete well enough to require grinding to remove).